About Hollow Woodworks

-Today, our product line has expanded beyond the signature name puzzle stools but the quality and attention to detail for all or our products remains a benchmark in the industry.
+Today, our product line has expanded beyond the signature name puzzle stools, but the quality and attention to detail for all of our products remain a benchmark in the industry.

-All paints, finishes, and wood is child-safe and made in the United States.
+All paints, finishes, and wood are child-safe and made in the United States.

 We offer several different versions of our name stools with lots of options for customers to customize colors and themes.
 Every item is crafted to order, so no two are alike.
 Puzzle pieces and the name stool letters have a lifetime guarantee, which even covers the loss.
 If a letter or puzzle piece is lost, we will replace it for free*.